Tombert/Shove/README.md

 ## Roadmap

 - ~~An option to import a CSV file to do a lot of batch-inserts.~~
-- Utilize Zookeeper to start mimicking the features of Kafka tool.
+- ~~Utilize Zookeeper to start mimicking the features of Kafka tool.~~
+    - Start using Zookeeper's metadata to read from Kafka.
 - A mechanism for basic ad-hoc transformations from one topic to another.